blessingjohn/Basic-MERN-App/client/README.md

 ### `npm run eject`

 **Note:** This is a one-way operation.
 Once ejected, you cannot revert.
 Use this if you need complete control over configuration but proceed cautiously.

----

-Unnecessary sections and URLs have been removed.
-Let me know if you need further edits or enhancements. 🚀